 Now that you've gotten your home set up as best you can to prevent your pup from bolting out the door, it's time to get down and dirty with the training aspect of door dashing.
 It's up to you to teach your dog what you want them to do at the doorway instead of rushing outside.

-Some great alternative behaviors to teach include (videos on how to teach these behaviors are below in the article):
+Some great alternative behaviors to teach include (steps and videos on how to teach these behaviors are below in the article):

 - Sit-Stay at doorways